zikaeroh/husklesph/README.md

     }
 }
 ```
-- The `ph_endround` command forces a the round to end on a tie.
+- The `ph_endround` command forces a round to end on a tie.
 - Team colors and player colors should be consistent and not change when another mod changes the player model/color.
 - Taunts can be restricted to a specific player model.
 See the taunt docs for more info.
+- All (useful) commands and convars have ULX commands; this is not yet in this repo but comes in the Steam workshop item.

 ## TODO